Dynamic Man (Dynamic Publications)

-Dynamic Man is a fictional android superhero published by Dynamic Publications, Inc., one of Harry "A" Chesler's imprints.
+Dynamic Man is a android superhero published in comics by Dynamic Publications, one of Harry "A" Chesler's imprints.
 He has numerous similarities to an earlier character of the same name published by Timely Comics, including a similar origin story and powers.
-It is unclear to what extent this character was inspired from the earlier Dynamic Man.
+It is unclear to what extent this character was inspired by the earlier Dynamic Man.

-He appeared in Dynamic Comics issues #1-3 and #8-24 (1941–48).
+He appeared in Dynamic Comics issues #1–3 and #8–24 (1941–48).

 Fictional character biography

 Dynamic Man was an android created by the brilliant scientist Dr. Moore to battle the evil magician the Yellow Spot.
 Moore was killed just as his creation reached completion.
 Dynamic Man then began his crime fighting career, and soon took the identity of Bert McQuade, a high school football coach recently killed.
 Bert's younger brother Ricky became his sidekick, Dynamic Boy.
 His powers, and Dynamic Boy's, included flight and super strength.
 Their enemies included the Yellow Spot, the Sea Horror and a band of kidnapping Gypsies.
 In issue #14 (April 1945), Dynamic Man suddenly had a secret identity, school athletic coach Bert McQuade.